State of the Industry: Cultivated meat, seafood, and ingredients

 Find companies focused on cultivated meat and seafood

 These companies focus primarily on cultivated meat and seafood.
-This database is dynamically updated; the total number of companies may differ slightly from what has been reported in the State of the Industry Report as we continuously improve our dataset.
+This database is dynamically updated; the total number of companies may differ slightly from what has been reported in the State of the Industry report as we continuously improve our dataset.
 This list is intended to be as comprehensive as possible, but should not be considered exhaustive.
 You can learn more about these companies in our company database.

 Find cultivated meat and seafood production facilities

 These production facilities have cultivated meat or seafood production capacity.
-This database is dynamically updated; the total number of facilities may differ slightly from what has been reported in the State of the Industry Report as we continuously improve our dataset.
+This database is dynamically updated; the total number of facilities may differ slightly from what has been reported in the State of the Industry report as we continuously improve our dataset.
 This list is intended to be as comprehensive as possible, but should not be considered exhaustive.

 Are we missing something?
 Let us know by filling out this form to add a cultivated meat or seafood-focused production facility to the database.